ceritium/bario/README.md

 ## Code of Conduct

-Everyone interacting in the CamelRace project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ceritium/camel_race/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bario project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ceritium/bario/blob/master/CODE_OF_CONDUCT.md).